samsgilman10/oe-ads-takehome/README.md

 ### Deployment

 The application is [deployed](https://nextjs.org/learn-pages-router/basics/deploying-nextjs-app/deploy) to "production" using the Vercel free tier.
-The database is similarly deployed using the Vercel free tier (which uses Supabase under the hood).
+The database is similarly deployed using the Vercel free tier (which uses Neon under the hood).
 Defaults were used in all cases, and the only configuration necessary is adding the `OPENAI_API_KEY` and `DATABASE_URL` environment variables.

 Changes to the `main` branch of this repository triggers a new deploy.
 In order to facilitate testing and avoid data migration headaches the database is automatically wiped and re-seeded every time the application is deployed by the `postinstall` hook in `package.json`.
 Please see `prisma/seed.ts` for more details on the seed data.